MAKE SURE TO CLICK ON "NEWS" FOR LATEST UPDATES - Building Rep Training, Stuff the Buss, Back to School Events and Meetings.

 The appeal must be filed within thirty days of receipt of the ALJ’s decision.

-"Days" means working days and does not include weekends, holidays, or any days the work place is closed by the chief administrator.
+Means working days and does not include weekends, holidays, or any days the work place is closed by the chief administrator.